hackclubiter/hackclubiter.github.io/README.md

 ### About

-Wanto to know what Hack Club is and about Hack Club ITER?
+Want to know what Hack Club is and about Hack Club ITER?
 Then make sure to checkout our about section!

 ![image](https://user-images.githubusercontent.com/53933493/132179455-3a1dfe78-87c8-4a02-a346-ae9734194955.png)